AI Summary

 return None

-Pass any AI Mode citation URL into decode() and you get back the exact sentence Google cited.
+Pass any Gemini citation URL into decode_gemini_citation() and you get back the exact sentence Gemini cited.
 For example:

 Three use cases for the decoder

 - Reverse-engineer competitor strategy.
 Decode citations from competitor pages on the same query and look for patterns: do their cited sentences sit in the intro, the FAQ, or the conclusion?
 Are they 8 words or 14?
 Plain or technical?
-This is competitive intelligence at the sentence level.
+Our bimodal readability research shows Gemini cites both very easy content (Flesch 90+, 22.9% of citations) and very confusing technical content (Flesch under 30, 20.5% of citations).
+The dead zone is Flesch 50-59, where just 2.6% of cited sentences land.
+If your competitor pages all live in that middle register, that is an opening.

 - Build a citation tracker.
-Schedule a weekly AI Mode scrape of your top 50 keywords, decode all fragments, and store sentence + URL + query in a database.
+Schedule a weekly Gemini scrape of your top 50 keywords, decode all fragments, and store sentence plus URL plus query in a database.
 Over time you build a corpus of which sentence patterns earn citations on your domain.
+This is the foundation of serious AI brand visibility tracking.

 Batch audit script

-If you want to process a CSV of citation URLs, here is the loop:
+If you want to process a CSV of Gemini citation URLs, here is the complete loop with prefix/suffix handling:

 import csv